storacha/specs/Pin.md

 ##### Convergence

-Concurrent publish operations would lead to multilpe forks _(as with `Append`)_ which MUST be reconsiled by establishing total order among `Publish` operations as follows:
+Concurrent publish operations would lead to multiple forks _(as with `Append`)_ which MUST be reconciled by establishing total order among `Publish` operations as follows:

 1. Given replicas `Pn` and `Pm`, if all operations of `Pn` are included in `Pm` we say `Pn <= Pm` (`Pn` predates `Pm`).
 1. Given replicas `Pn` and `Pm` where neither `Pn` nor `Pm` includes all operations of the other we establish total order by: